Dandelion Root Cut - 100g

 Couldn't load pickup availability

-Dandelion Root Cut (Taraxacum officinale) is dried root pieces used to make a traditional simmered decoction.
-The flavour is deeper and more earthy than dandelion herb, making it a popular choice for bitter-style cups and blend making.
-Root ingredients extract best with gentle heat, so simmering or steeping after boiling is the usual preparation.
-The cut format measures easily and strains cleanly.
+Dandelion Root Cut is dried root pieces from Taraxacum officinale, traditionally prepared as a simmered herbal decoction.
+It has a deeper, more earthy character than dandelion herb, which makes it a popular choice for bitter-style cups and root-based blend making.
+Root ingredients are typically prepared with gentle heat to help draw out their fuller flavour and character.
+The cut format is easy to measure, practical for small-batch preparation, and strains cleanly after simmering.

 - Botanical Name: Taraxacum officinale